iamalinguist/iamalinguist.github.io/_posts/2025-05-31-a-note-syn-hin.md

 <br>

-#### 10. Formal Grammar of Hindi (LFG, HPSG, CCG, Minimalism)
+#### 10. Formal Grammar of Hindi (LFG, HPSG, CG, Minimalism)
 Developing formally annotated treebanks and rule sets for Hindi using modern grammar formalisms will contribute to both linguistic theory and computational modeling.
+[More]({% link _posts/2025-06-07-grammatical-theories.md %})
 <br>
 <br>
 <br>